CleverRaven/Cataclysm-DDA/doc/MONSTERS.md

 `absorb_move_cost_max`   | (int) For monsters with the `ABSORB_ITEMS` special attack.
 Sets a maximum movement cost for absorbing items regardless of the volume of the consumed item. -1 for no limit.
 Default -1.
 `absorb_material`        | (array of string) For monsters with the `ABSORB_ITEMS` special attack.
 Specifies the types of materials that the monster will seek to absorb.
 Items with multiple materials will be matched as long as it is made of at least one of the materials in this list.
 If not specified the monster will absorb all materials.
 `split_move_cost`        | (int) For monsters with the `SPLIT` special attack.
 Determines the move cost when splitting into a copy of itself.
+`spawn_function`         | (array of strings) How the monster behaves on spawn.
+Currently only tested with spells.

 Properties in the above tables are explained in more detail in the sections below.